 No matter where I wound up, I didn’t feel I fit in!

-You see, I was focused on fitting in within the world but knowing who I am in Christ is something God placed in me, not what the world told me I was!
+You see, I was focused on fitting in within the world but knowing who you are in Christ is something God placed in you, not what the world tells you that you are!
 I was looking in the wrong places to mold who I was as a person.
 I should have looked to God.

 Lack of Empathy in Relationships